Japan's Women Lead the Podium in Essen

-The women’s artistic gymnastics competition at the 2025 FISU World University Games concluded in Essen, Germany with Japan and China splitting top honors across the three competition days.
-From July 24 to July 26, the event featured a tightly contested team final, an all‑around battle decided by tenths, and apparatus finals showcasing execution quality and depth across the field.
+The women's artistic gymnastics competition at the 2025 FISU World University Games concluded in Essen, Germany with Japan setting the pace across the three competition days and China adding uneven bars gold in the apparatus finals.
+From July 24 to July 26, the event featured a decisive team final, an all-around podium anchored by Japan, and apparatus finals that kept medals moving across several programs.

 Competition Highlights